-My room for this particular stay was a Premium Room which is around three levels higher from the property’s base-level abodes.
+My room during one of my past stays was a Premium Room which is around three levels higher from the property’s base-level abodes.
 The room was a departure from what I had grown accustomed to in independent properties.
 First and foremost, at 26 square meters, the room was markedly larger than the typical boutique hotel room.
-The uniquely orange color scheme created a less serious atmosphere but no less of a compromise in the luxury department.
+The uniquely orange color scheme created a less serious atmosphere but no less of a compromise in plush-ness.

 In case you have a tendency to iron your clothes inside the hotel room, The Scarlet Singapore does not provide in-room iron however one can easily be requested from reception.
 I had requested for one and it was delivered to me within 10 minutes.

 Moving on to the bathroom – one surprising element is the inclusion of a bathtub which is quite unheard of in non-suite boutique hotel rooms.
 I was also quite impressed to find a loofah and bath salts placed by the tub – typically something available only upon request elsewhere.
 The wash area is decked in a soothing white with a separate shower.
 For that extra comfort, the rain shower feature is very refreshing especially after a hot day out.

 The property uses its in-house brand for toiletries and the individual containers carry a refreshing scent.
 I was relieved to find a full set of amenities – including my much-needed shaving kit – without having to ask for it.